 One entire wall of the plantation-era tabby structure was splotched in grease, but archaeologist Marie Meranda did not suspect shabby 19th century housekeeping.

 But when the team conducting the recent archaeological dig at Gascoigne Bluff found a meat hook, that was a big clue.

 “I’ve been working this field for a while, and I’ve never seen a meat hook,” Meranda said.
 “A meat hook is a very specialized piece of equipment.
 I think we have a smokehouse.”

-This potential smokehouse was the most significant find unearthed during a two-week dig near the tabby slave cabins at Gascoigne Bluff on St. Simons Island.
+This potential smokehouse was the most significant find unearthed during a two-week dig near the Historic Hamilton Plantation Cabins and Grounds at Gascoigne Bluff on St. Simons Island.
 Other artifacts included American Indian pottery, china, pipe stems and homemade nails.